The Layoff Guide

 • Social Security number

-• Driver's license or state ID
+• Hawaii driver's license or state ID

-• Employer details for the past 18 months
+• Employer details for every job in the last 18 months

 • Banking information for direct deposit